 npm WARN checkPermissions Missing write access to /usr/local/lib/node_modules

-This error usually happens on a computer with either Mac OS or Linux operating system.
-It means that your current Terminal user doesn’t have a “write access” to the
+The warning above means that your current terminal user doesn’t have “write access” to the

 Fix missing write access using chown command